Vector-Hector/bifrost/benchmark/benchmark.md

 a [GTFS dataset](https://www.mvg.de/services/fahrgastservice/fahrplandaten.html) of the Munich public transport network and an
 [OSM dataset](https://download.geofabrik.de/europe/germany/bayern/oberbayern.html) of the Munich area.
-We use the same origins, destinations and departure times for both engines.
+We use the same departure times for both engines.
 The algorithm generates the origins and destinations randomly in the munich city center.
 We use the same hardware and operating system for both engines that is a 3.6 GHz Intel Core i7 with 16 GB of RAM on a Windows 10 system.
 We request each engine on 12 goroutines.
 We average the execution time over 100 runs.
 Two types of durations are calculated: the global average execution time that is the time it takes to finish all threads divided by number of calculated routes and the local average execution time that is the time it takes to finish one thread divided by number of calculated routes.
-Note, that the global average execution time also includes transformation to FPTF, but this is negligible.
-The used memory is measured by the Windows task manager.
+Note, that the global average execution time also includes transformation from OTP format to FPTF, but this is negligible.
+The used memory by each server is measured by the Windows task manager.

 ## Results